 Agreements with BNP Paribas, Caisse d’Epargne, LCL and Société Générale enable students to subscribe to deferred payment bank loans at highly preferential rates (around 1%) with no parental guarantee (under certain conditions).

 Students who are foreign nationals must have a guarantor in France.

 EDHEC offers an “academic insurance” policy, which protects families in the event of an accident and covers the course fees if they are affected by major risks (for example, if the “financial guarantor” dies, stops work or loses their source of income following redundancy, illness or an accident, etc.).
-The annual contribution to this insurance policy was €99 for the 2015-2016 financial year.
+As indicator, the annual contribution to this insurance policy was €99 for the 2015-2016 financial year.